-Cybergang REvil hits defense contractor with Army, Navy, Air Force, NASA customers
+REvil’s hit on defense contractor tests Biden’s tough talk on cyberattacks

 The Russia-linked REvil claimed it stole 23 gigabytes of data belonging to HX5, a Florida-based defense contractor working on aerospace and weapon launch technology that lists its clients as including the Army, Navy, Air Force, NASA, and General Services Administration.
 It first published screenshots of some of the allegedly stolen material on a website, “The Happy Blog,” on Wednesday.

-Targeting a company with U.S. military customers indicates that cybercriminals have not changed their behavior because of threatened action by the American government and Mr. Biden, according to cybersecurity professionals.
+Targeting a company with U.S. military customers indicates that cybercriminals have not changed their behavior because of threatened action by the U.S. government and Mr. Biden, according to cybersecurity professionals.

 Brett Callow, a threat analyst at the software company Emsisoft, said that ransomware groups have previously targeted defense contractors but REvil was sending a warning as its attack unfolds.